Berkshire County Court Records

 Sealing Criminal Records

 Under M.G.L. c.
-276, § 100A, eligible individuals may petition the Commissioner of Probation or the court to seal certain criminal records.
-Convictions for misdemeanors may be eligible for sealing three years after disposition, while felony convictions generally require a seven-year waiting period.
+276, §100A, eligible individuals may petition the Commissioner of Probation or the court to seal certain criminal records.
+Misdemeanor convictions may be eligible for sealing three years after disposition; felony convictions generally require a seven-year waiting period.
 Acquittals, dismissals, and nolle prosequi dispositions may be sealed immediately upon petition.

 Arrest Records

-Arrest and booking information may be available through the Berkshire County Sheriff’s Office or through the law enforcement agency that made the arrest.
+Arrest and booking information may be available through the Berkshire County Sheriff's Office or the law enforcement agency that made the arrest.
 The Pittsfield Police Department, North Adams Police Department, and Massachusetts State Police barracks in the area each maintain their own arrest records.
-These records are separate from court case files and are subject to their own access rules under the Massachusetts Public Records Law, M.G.L. c.
-66, § 10.
+These are separate from court case files and are subject to their own access rules under the Massachusetts Public Records Law, M.G.L. c.
+66, §10.

 Berkshire County Civil Court Records

-Civil litigation in Berkshire County spans a range of disputes from major contract actions to small claims and housing matters.
+Civil litigation in Berkshire County spans a wide range — from major contract actions and property disputes to small claims and housing matters.

 Court Divisions Handling Civil Cases

-- Berkshire Superior Court: Civil actions where the amount in controversy generally exceeds $50,000, as well as cases involving injunctive relief, land title disputes, and other matters within Superior Court’s broad jurisdiction.
-Filed and maintained by the Superior Court Clerk’s office.
+- Berkshire Superior Court: Civil actions where the amount in controversy generally exceeds $50,000, as well as cases involving injunctive relief, land title disputes, and other matters within Superior Court's broad jurisdiction.
+The Superior Court Clerk's office files and maintains these records.

 - Central Berkshire, Northern Berkshire, and Southern Berkshire District Courts: Civil cases involving claims up to $50,000, small claims up to $7,000, summary process (eviction) actions, and supplementary process proceedings.
 Each District Court clerk maintains its own civil docket.